Podcasts For Lead Generation: A Complete Guide Of What To Know

 Create Content To Solve These Pain Points

 Document the steps to solve the problems (preferably using your techniques, product, or service).
-There’s no right or wrong podcast length.
+The easiest way to get people interested is to position your product as the solution to their problem.
+You can give them all of the "secret sauce" but more often than not they want someone to do it for them.
+When starting your podcast there's no right or wrong podcast length.
 However, you should know that many listeners tend to abandon long podcasts.

 After you've solved the listener's problems on your podcast, you can't leave them hanging.
 Listeners will leave and go to the next podcast if you don't give them the next steps.